Calian-gnss/calian-gnss-ros2-drivers/README.md

 - Create a new folder named **`pointperfect_files`** at the following directory: **`humble_ws/src/calian_gnss_ros2/pointperfect_files/`**.

 - Place the **`ucenter-config.json`** file inside the newly created **`pointperfect_files`** folder.
 - When you run the node, it will generate several files within the **`pointperfect_files`** folder, which are necessary for establishing a connection to the subscription service.
+- When connecting via L-band, the driver saves the keys to a file after successfully connecting to the MQTT service.
+These keys are used if the driver cannot establish a secure MQTT connection to the PointPerfect service.
+The receiver decrypts the corrections as long as the keys are valid.
+If the keys expire, the driver must reconnect to the MQTT service to obtain new keys.

 # Installation